"Risk something or forever sit with your dreams."

 Jonathan’s career wasn’t without its challenges—being cut, traded, injured, and even de-committed at one point—but every setback became a stepping stone.
 He credits those experiences for giving him a deeper understanding of what it takes to succeed not just as a goaltender, but as a person.

-Now, he’s passionate about helping the next generation of Young goalies chase their dreams and goals.
+Now, he’s passionate about helping the next generation of young goalies chase their dreams and goals.
 Jonathan brings a wealth of firsthand experience and a genuine love for mentorship.
-His mission is to help young goalies grow in their technique, confidence, and mental strength—while building meaningful relationships with players, and families along the way.
+His mission is to help goalies grow in their technique, confidence, and mental strength—while building meaningful relationships with players, and families along the way.

 -